NEBOSH Diploma or General Certificate?

 The NEBOSH General Certificate is a level 3 vocational qualification, like a UK A-level.
 It’s recognised as a level 6 with 15 credits in the Scottish Qualification Authority.

 As a foundation level course, it doesn’t require as many learning hours – 133 hours in total.
-But make no mistake, it’s still a tough course to complete.
-You’ll be expected to put in 53 hours of private study and complete a risk-assessment project and an open-book exam.
+Even so, it’s still a tough course to complete.
+Therefore, you’ll be expected to put in 53 hours of private study and complete a risk-assessment project and an open-book exam.

-Both courses teach you how to effectively manage health and safety, identify and control workplace hazards.
+Both courses teach you how to effectively manage health and safety, identify as well as control workplace hazards.
 However, there is a big difference in the amount of content covered in each course.

 The NEBOSH Diploma builds on the topics covered in the NEBOSH General Certificate, but in much more depth.
 It’s broken down into 3 units: